GiancarloDLT/Exploring-the-Bytes-A-Journey-into-File-Signatures/README.md

 <h2>Walk-through:</h2>

 <p align="left">
-<h3> In this section we are going to be exploring the file signatures of the image "cat.jpg".</h3>
+<b> In this section, we will explore the file signatures of the "cat.jpg" image.<b/>
 <br>
 <br>
   <img src="https://i.imgur.com/AjYToXE.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

-<b> The following is a screenshot from Gary Kessler's Website, and it shows the header (FF D8) and trailer (FF D9) of a JPG file.<b/>
+<b> The following screenshot comes from Gary Kessler's Website, showcasing the header (FF D8) and trailer (FF D9) of a JPG file.<b/>
 <br>
 <br>
   <img src="https://i.imgur.com/GwUqRs3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

-<b> In Linux, we can confirm the file type of "cat.jpg" by using the (file) command.<b/>
+<b> Running the xxd cat.jpg | head command will display the first 10 lines of the file's hexadecimal dump.
+By comparing the first two bytes, we can confirm that the signatures align with the header in the magic numbers table.<b/>
 <br>
 <br>
   <img src="https://i.imgur.com/xAVIR0v.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

-<b> By running the command (xxd cat.jpg | head) we can see the first 10 lines of the files hexa dump, and if we compare the first 2 bytes, we can see the signatures match with the header in the magic numbers table.<b/>
+<b> Running the xxd cat.jpg | tail -n 5 command displays the last 5 lines of the file's hexadecimal dump.
+By comparing the last two bytes, we can verify that the signatures match the trailer in the magic numbers table.<b/>
 <br>
 <br>
   <img src="https://i.imgur.com/5cRCwVV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>